-- New Entrant Safety Audits as outlined in MCMIS which will include both on-site and off-site audits - The New Entrant Administrative Assistant will review Safety Audits due in each district and the Sergeant will manage assingments to assure the objectives
+- New Entrant Safety Audits as outlined in MCMIS which will include both on-site and off-site audits - The New Entrant Administrative Assistant will review Safety Audits due in each district

+Sergeant will manage assignments to assure completion of objectives

-The New Entrant program in Tennessee has frequently conducted Strike Force activities throughout the past several years.
+The New Entrant program in Tennessee has frequently conducted Strike Force activities in recent years.
 During a Strike Force, a central location is designated and several new entrant companies are scheduled for audits over the course of two to three days.
 Since the implementation of off-site Safety Audits, there has been no need for Strike Force activity.
 Should the need arise in the future, however, the New Entrant Sergeant will schedule a Strike Force as soon as possible in order to maintain the objectives of a zero count of new entrant commercial carriers who are within 90 days of the 12 month deadline.